dk10119/git_demo/README.md

 - Do the pull first before coding to avoid the merge conflict.
 - Force push if the remote codes version is broken.
 - Force pull if the local codes version is broken.
-- Will overwrite the other codes..
+- Will overwrite the other codes